cloudant-labs/location-tracker-nodejs/tutorial/tutorial.md

     $ foreman start

 You should now be able to access the application at [`http://localhost:5000`](http://localhost:5000).
 You now have an instance of the Location Tracker application running in your local development environment.

+## Managing User Access

+Now that you've learned how to deploy the Location Tracker application to Bluemix and how to run the application locally, let's take a look at the key reason we converted the Location Tracker from a CouchApp into a three-tier application in the first place.
+Without the Node.js middle tier, there would be no practical way to manage user access.
+In this section we'll explore how the Location Tracker application handles user registration, login and logout.

+### PouchDB Authentication

+The frontend of the Location Tracker application uses the [PouchDB Authentication](https://github.com/nolanlawson/pouchdb-authentication) plugin.
+This library integrates with the CouchDB signup, login, session and logout (among other) APIs.
+While it is possible to configure Cloudant to use the CouchDB security model, Cloudant uses its own security model by default.
+There are several benefits and features of the Cloudant security model, so the Location Tracker uses the default Cloudant security model rather than the CouchDB security model.
+This means that the Location Tracker needs to map the CouchDB-style API calls from PouchDB Authentication to the Cloudant API.
+This mapping is done in `routes/api.js` where you will find the `putUser`, `postSession` and `getSession` functions.
+There is no function for mapping logouts, as the API for this is the same in both Cloudant and CouchDB.